gmllasacas/laravel_case/README.md

 php artisan test
 ```

-7. Done

-- Endpoints for create and list

-8. TODO
+7. TODO

-- Add the crawler to retrieve the title
+- Create a GET endpoint that returns the top 100 URLs most frequently accessed, including the title crawled from step 2.